Translation

 How to translate sites built with Enfold using WPML

-Enfold and the Avia Layout Builder are fully compatible with WPML.
-With WPML, you can turn your site into a multilingual one in minutes.
+Both Enfold and the Avia Layout Builder are compatible with WPML, letting you build a multilingual website in just a few minutes.

 Getting started with WPML